vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 resource, which involves the directionality of the resource and the payloads flowing through it.

 Directionality here covers the fact that, for both sources and sinks, they may pull or push with regards to their external resource.
-A source could "pull" data an external resource (`prometheus_scrape` source), or it could have that external resource "push" to it (`socket` source), whereas a sink might "push" data to the external resource (`elasticsearch` sink) or have the external resource "pull" data from it (`prometheus_exporter` sink).
+A source could "pull" data from an external resource (`prometheus_scrape` source), or it could have that external resource "push" to it (`socket` source), whereas a sink might "push" data to the external resource (`elasticsearch` sink) or have the external resource "pull" data from it (`prometheus_exporter` sink).
 Sources and sinks, when